pinapelz/blog.pinapelz.com/src/content/blog/recovering-interrupted-pacman-upgrade.md

 Let's say in theory you run `pacman -Syu` to trigger a full-system upgrade.
 We get through the downloading phase fine as well as any necessary compilations, `pacman` removes the packages that are being upgraded from the system but our system crashes before everything is able to install.

 Since our system crashed, `pacman` is unable to issue a rollback to restore the system to the previous state.
-When we power on the computer again we find a plethora of errors and perhaps we even find ourselve unable to boot into the desktop environment.
-This unfortunatly means you likely find yourself in a mess of corrupted/broken packages.
+When we power on the computer again we find a plethora of errors and perhaps we even find ourselves unable to boot into the desktop environment.
+This unfortunately means you likely find yourself in a mess of corrupted/broken packages.

 Not all hope is lost, before you go backing up files and doing a clean re-install, its very likely you're able to recover your system through `chroot`.